 If you’re willing, don’t hesitate to send it to a freelancer on Upwork or Fiverr.
 There are plenty of talented editors and writers who are happy to take a look at resumes and CVs for a nominal fee.
 The advice and feedback they offer might be more informed than what your peers may be able to offer you, so if it’s been a long time since you’ve revised your resume or are looking to really overhaul it, the investment might be worth it to be thorough about your resume.

 Hiring managers are very busy, and they sure don’t want to spend several minutes combing through the fluff to find the experience and education they’re looking for–most times, your resume will be scanned for keywords pertinent to the position that is available.
 Just because you’ve held lots of jobs doesn’t mean you need to list them all on your resume.
 Most of us have held a part-time job in high school or college, but unless it highly influenced your career or character, it’s best not to include it.

 When you’re applying for a job, try to tailor your resume so the experiences, education, and achievements most meaningful to the position appear first.
 And less is really more–even though it may be sentimental, don’t be afraid to cut out that barista job you had in high school, or the summer internship from ten years ago.

 5. Actively update your resume

-Even if you’re not planning on changing jobs anytime soon, it’s just a good practice to keep your resume up to date.
-The best way to do this is by saving the job description of the position you just accepted, so you can easily update your resume with your responsibilities from this position.
+Even if you’re not planning on changing jobs anytime soon, it’s just a good practice to update your resume.
+The best way to regularly update your resume is by saving the job description of the position you just accepted, so you can easily update your resume with your responsibilities from this position.